Links to other databases containing information on the CISG and international commercial law

 The UN Treaty Section announces: "This publication contains the texts of over 34,000 bilateral and multilateral treaties in their authentic language(s), along with a translation into English and French, as appropriate."

 The United Nations publication, "Multilateral Treaties Deposited with the Secretary-General", has been available on the Internet since 1995.
-The electronic version is updated once a week on the Internet.
-It contains current information on the status of the CISG and other treaties.

 The Internet website of the United Nations Commission on International Trade Law will include all current CISG abstracts published by UNCITRAL.
 It is intended to include all language versions of CLOUT documents.
 In addition, UNCITRAL plans to post on the Internet its current documents (Reports of and to Working Groups as well as Reports of and to the Commission), legal texts emanating from UNCITRAL, and a selection of travaux preparatoires.